Denton, Texas: Denton Square

 The Denton Square, bordered by Oak, Hickory, Locust, and Elm Streets, is a cultural and political hub of the city.
 At its center is the Denton County Courthouse-on-the-Square, which includes local government offices and a museum showcasing area history and culture.

 Listed on the U.S. National Register of Historic Places, the former county courthouse was restored for the Texas Sesquicentennial in 1986.
 The positive response to the renovation sparked a downtown revitalization program that generated new jobs and reinvestment capital.
 The downtown square is populated by local shops and restaurants, some of which have been in business since the 1940s.
 Each year, the downtown square is adorned with lights and spotlighted during the Denton Holiday Lighting Festival.

+During October, the square is generally decorated for Halloween, with large installations such as a set of tentacles that are placed on one of the buildings.
+The town’s focus on Halloween has garnered widespread attention, leading the Texas Legislature to name Denton as the official “Halloween Capital of Texas”.

 In 1918, the Daughters of the Confederacy erected the Denton Confederate Soldier Monument, a 12 ft granite, arched monument topped with a statue of a Confederate soldier, in the Denton Square on the courthouse lawn.
 The monument was controversial, and Denton County Commissioners unanimously approved its removal on June 9, 2020.

 Sports

 Denton is home to Denton Diablos FC, a USL League Two soccer team.
-The team plays at Texas Women's University Pioneer Soccer Park.
+The team plays at University of North Texas' Mean Green Soccer Stadium.
 Denton is also home to the North Texas Mean Green, an NCAA Division I team, and the Texas Women's Pioneer, an NCAA Division II team.